WHAT IS A SUPERYACHT?

 Written by Nathan Bees

 Well, yes.
-In almost every conceivable way they are more ‘super’ than regular yachts.
+In almost every conceivable way these vessels are more ‘super’ than regular yachts.
 But there’s a lot more to it than that.

 Superyachts are characterised by some technical details that most people are unaware of; there’s actual criteria that determines whether a boat is classified as a yacht or a superyacht – and it’s something that all aspiring yacht crew need to know.

-A superyacht (or mega yacht in the U.S.) is a luxurious, professionally crewed motor or sailing yacht that has a loadline length of 24 metres (79 feet) and above.
+A superyacht (or a mega yacht as they are known in the U.S.) is a luxurious, professionally crewed motor or sailing yacht that has a loadline length of 24 metres (79 feet) and above.

 What is the role of superyacht crew?